Kamaz: History

-In January 2023 Japan imposed sanctions on Kamaz.
+In 2016, the company's revenue amounted to 121 billion rubles.

+As a result of the 2022 Russian invasion of Ukraine, Kamaz is sanctioned by the EU (March 2022), by New Zealand (April 2022), and by Japan (January 2023).
+In July 2023, Russian Defense Minister Sergey Shoigu stated that the supplies of KAMAZ multipurpose vehicles had surged 17.6 times since early 2022.

 Group structure

 Owners and management

 The main shareholders of Kamaz are the state corporation Rostec (49.9%), Avtoinvest Limited (23.54%), a Cyprus-registered company, and Daimler Truck (15%).
 In February 2022, Daimler suspended cooperation with Kamaz due to the Russian invasion of Ukraine.
 The main beneficiaries of the Cyprus-based company have never been officially disclosed, however it is alleged that the company can be traced to Sergei Roldugin, a concert cellist and personal friend of Vladimir Putin based on the Panama Papers.

 At the same time, a 4% stake in the company is publicly traded on the Moscow Exchange, leading the company to have many minority shareholders (more than 76,000 individuals in 2007).

 In early March 2008 the Board of Directors of KAMAZ was elected, which included 15 people, including: